SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite/sosession/using-soap.md

 `AuthenticateUsernamePassword` authenticates using a username and password.
 This can be a username and password of a domain user.

-A successful response to Authentication is a ticket that is passed in the Soap header of the subsequent requests.
+A successful response to Authentication is a ticket that is passed in the SOAP header of the subsequent requests.

 It is required that the web services are hosted on a machine that is a member of the Active Directory to support Active Directory Integration.